Johnson County Court Records

 Johnson County Civil Court Records

 All civil litigation in Johnson County is filed in the District Court.
-The court hears cases involving breach of contract, personal injury, property disputes, tort claims, name changes, mechanic’s liens, landlord-tenant matters, garnishments, and other non-criminal proceedings.
-Small claims cases—generally involving disputes of lower dollar amounts—are also adjudicated by the District Court.
+It handles breach of contract, personal injury, property disputes, tort claims, name changes, mechanics' liens, landlord-tenant matters, garnishments, and other non-criminal proceedings.
+Small claims cases are also adjudicated by the District Court.

 Searching Civil Case Records

-Civil case files can be searched on the Johnson County District Court Public Records portal by selecting “Civil” as the case type and entering a party name or case number.
-The statewide Kansas CaseSearch portal provides another access point.
+Civil case files can be searched on the Johnson County District Court Public Records portal — select Civil as the case type and enter a party name or case number.
+The statewide Kansas CaseSearch portal is another access point.

 To request copies of civil case documents, submit a records request form to the clerk's office.
 In-person inspection of public civil files is available during business hours at the courthouse.